 Expedition 60 Flight Engineer Christina Koch of NASA activates the newBioFabricationFacility to test its ability to print cells.
 Researchers are exploring whether the weightless environment of space may support the fabrication of human organs in space.

 NASA astronautChristina Kochwill answer questions from students at her alma maters North Carolina State University and North Carolina School of Science and Mathematics.

 The event will take place in the Talley Student Union’s State Ballroom at NC State, 2610 Cates Ave. in Raleigh.
-Media interested in covering should contact Mick Kulikowski at firstname.lastname@example.org or 919-515-8387.
+Media interested in covering should contact Mick Kulikowski firstname.lastname@example.org.

 Rod is a blogger, writer, filmmaker, photographer, daydreamer who likes to cook.
 Rod produces and directs the web series, CUPIC: Diary of an Investigator.
 He is also the editor, producer and administrator of TNC Network.